CronCats/docs/content/docs/validator-croncat.md

 ---
-description: 'How to run validator & Croncat'
+description: 'How to run validator & CronCat'
 sidebar: 'docs'
 ---

-# Validator + Croncat
+# Validator + CronCat

-Benefits of Croncat
+Benefits of CronCat:

-Fault tolerant: Our agents scale to never go down
+- Fault tolerant: Our agents scale to never go down
-Decentralized: Covering many hosting providers, so you never miss a ping Cost efficient: Less what your active validator makes in 1 epoch
+- Decentralized: Covering many hosting providers, so you never miss a ping
+- Cost-efficient: Less what your active validator makes in 1 epoch

-## How to run validator & Croncat
+## How to run validator & CronCat

-Croncat is a great helper for NEAR validators too!
-Such a necessary and simple action as "ping" can be performed on the blockchain using Croncat ;)
+CronCat is a great helper for NEAR validators too!
+Such a necessary and simple action as "ping" can be performed on the blockchain using CronCat ;)

 ### Server Requirements